 - find and replace text

 If you have specific questions about computers, contact Information Services.
-If you have questions about financial aid issues, including the availability of financial aid for purchasing a computer, contact Financial Aid.
+If you have questions about financial aid issues, including the availability of financial aid for purchasing a computer, you can contact Financial Aid.

 What am I allowed to do at school?

-The Computer Usage Policy regulates usage of the ASL network, servers, computers, and other equipment.
+The Computer Use Policy regulates the usage of the ASL network, servers, computers, and other equipment.
 Please read it before you access anything at school.

 How do I get an e-mail account?

 Your account is set up during orientation week, and Information Services will provide you with your log-in information.
-You can also find instructions for accessing your account in the Student Packet.
 If you have any problems accessing your e-mail account, contact Information Services.

 How do I print?